 Are you thinking about the next investment for your organization’s learning and development team?
-Maybe it’s time to add virtual reality (VR) to your list!
+Maybe it’s time to add virtual reality (VR) to your list after looking at the benefits and barriers to VR!

 When evaluating new alternatives to create impactful and effective learning experiences, there are barriers and benefits to consider with all types of learning technologies.
 When exploring an immersive solution like VR there is an added layer of scrutiny and apprehension.
 I’m not saying this is a bad practice, but I would rather we consistently asserted the same level of thought and attention before embracing other learning technology choices.